ManageIQ/manageiq.org/site/_posts/2018-10-29-Announcing-Hammer-Beta2.html.md

 Take a look at the [changelog](https://github.com/ManageIQ/manageiq/blob/hammer/CHANGELOG.md/) for more details.

-We encourage you to [download](http://manageiq.org/download/) the Hammer Beta Release and try it out!
+We encourage you to [download](http://manageiq.org/download/) the Hammer Beta Release2 and try it out!

 If you encounter any issues/bugs, please report them on [GitHub](https://github.com/ManageIQ/manageiq/issues).
 You can also join our [discussion forum](http://talk.manageiq.org/) if you have questions or need more support.
 Remember to use the ["Support"](http://talk.manageiq.org/c/support) category.